arch4edu/aur-auto-update/README.md

   ```
   * There might be a more simple way for this step in the future instead of creating pull requests.
 * (Optional) Write the corresponding `update/${pkgbase}.sh` for your package if necessary.
-  The default is `update/default.sh`
-  * The default script will automatically strip the leading non-version characters, and is suitable for versions like `1.0.0`, `v1.0.0`, `version-1.0.0`.
+  * The default script `update/default.sh` will automatically strip the leading non-version characters, and is suitable for versions like `1.0.0`, `v1.0.0`, `version-1.0.0`.
 * Done.
 You can check the outputs of [GitHub Actions](https://github.com/arch4edu/aur-auto-update/actions) if there is anything wrong.
   * It runs every day.